Expert Richard Meier On Rise In Home Gas Explosions

 Expert Richard Meier On Rise In Home Gas Explosions, Published April 17, 2024.

 Christine Meier, has more than 20 years experience in Fire Investigation.
-She served as the executive director of the NAtional Association of Fire Investigators before joining Meier Fire .
-She earned a master's degree in Digital Media from Harvard (extension).
+She served as the executive director of the National Association of Fire Investigators before joining Meier Fire.
+She holds a master's degree in Digital Media from Harvard (Extension).